Sfântu Gheorghe

-Sfântu Gheorghe (/ro/; Sepsiszentgyörgy or Szentgyörgy /hu/; סנט דזשארדזש; English lit.: Saint George) is a city that serves as the seat of Covasna County in Transylvania, Romania.
+Sfântu Gheorghe (/ro/; Sepsiszentgyörgy /hu/, or Szentgyörgy; סנט דזשארדזש; English lit.: Saint George) is a city that serves as the seat of Covasna County in Transylvania, Romania.
 Located in the central part of the country, it lies on the Olt River in a valley between the Baraolt Mountains and the Bodoc Mountains.
 The town administers two villages, Chilieni (Kilyén) and Coșeni (Szotyor).

 History

 Sfântu Gheorghe is one of the oldest urban settlements in Transylvania, the town first having been documented in 1332.
 The town takes its name from Saint George, the patron of the local church.
 Historically, it was also known in German as Sankt Georgen.
 The "sepsi" prefix (sebesi → sepsi, meaning "of Sebes") refers to the area which the ancestors of the local Székely population had inhabited before settling to the area of the town.
 The previous area of their settlement was around the town of "Sebes" (now Sebeș, in Alba County) which later became populated mainly by Transylvanian Saxons (Siebenbürger Sachsen), being known as Mühlbach in German.

 While part of the Kingdom of Hungary, the town was the economic and administrative center of the Hungarian county of Háromszék, which spanned the present-day Covasna County and parts of Brașov County.
 In the second half of the 19th century, Sepsiszentgyörgy witnessed the development of light industry, a textile and a cigarette factory being built.
 In the aftermath of World War I, the Union of Transylvania with Romania was declared in December 1918.
 At the start of the Hungarian–Romanian War of 1918–1919, the town passed under Romanian administration.
 After the Treaty of Trianon of 1920, it became part of the Kingdom of Romania and the seat of Trei Scaune County.
 In 1940, the Second Vienna Award granted Northern Transylvania to the Kingdom of Hungary.
 Near the end of that period, the Sfântu Gheorghe ghetto briefly existed in the town.
 In September 1944, during World War II, Romanian and Soviet armies entered the town.
 The territory of Northern Transylvania remained under Soviet military administration until 9 March 1945, after which it became again part of Romania; the Paris Peace Treaties of 1947 reaffirmed the town and the entirety of Transylvania as a Romanian territory.
 Between 1952 and 1960, Sfântu Gheorghe was the southernmost town of the Magyar Autonomous Region, and between 1960 and 1968 it was part of the Brașov Region.
 In 1968, when Romania was reorganized based on counties rather than regions, the city became the seat of Covasna County.

 Sfântu Gheorghe is one of the centres for the Székely people in the region, known to them as Székelyföld in Hungarian – which means "Székely Land", and is home to the Székely National Museum.
 The town hosts two market fairs each year.